kakamband/Automated-Facebook-Posting-with-Python-Selenium/README.md

 The code in this file can be run using the program called PyCharm and the Selenium framework.

 NOTE: Make sure you replace the variables in the file <b>YouTube_to_FaceBook.py</b> so that it complies and runs ok.
-Refer to my blog post on my website here: rajko.com.au/
+Refer to my blog post on my website here: <a href='https://rajko.com.au/2020/04/02/automated-facebook-page-post/'>rajko.com.au</a>